 So what is this video telling us?
 Imagine paddling on either board in the water.
 One glides along the top of the water while you paddle while the other sags.
 As a result you have to exert more effort into each paddle stroke which will be a lot more tiring and result in you paddling a shorter distance because of it.

 Having said the above I have scoured the web in search of the best 700 and 500 and under inflatable paddle boards that have high customer rankings and praise which is usually the best indicator to the quality of the board.
-I will also be posting a mini guide on how search for the best cheap inflatable paddle board below.
+I will also be posting a mini guide on how search for the best cheap air boards below.

 - Five D rings (4 on nose one on the tail)